maierfelix/chromium-ray-tracing/README.md

 autoninja -C out/Default
 ````

+### On Windows:
 After building, download [DXC](https://github.com/microsoft/DirectXShaderCompiler/releases) and place *dxcompiler.dll* and dxil.dll along *chrome.exe*.<br/>

-Now you can run chromium with `chrome.exe --no-sandbox`.
+Now you can run Chromium with `chrome.exe --no-sandbox`.

+### On Linux:
+Make sure you have the latest [Vulkan beta driver](https://developer.nvidia.com/vulkan-driver) installed.

+Now you can run Chromium.